Motion (legal): To dismiss

 Multiplicity, also known as allied offenses of similar import, is the situation where two or more allegations allege the same offense, or a situation where one defined offense necessarily includes another.
-A counts may also be multiplicious if two or more describe substantially the same misconduct in different ways.
+Accounts may also be multiplicious if two or more describe substantially the same misconduct in different ways.
 For example, assault and disorderly conduct may be multiplicious if facts and evidence presented at trial prove that the disorderly conduct consists solely of the assault.
 That is to say, if all the elements contained in one are all in another they are allied offenses of similar import.

 Discovery motions relate to the necessary exchange of information between the parties.
 In the common law system, these motions capture an irreducible tension in the legal system between the right of discovery and a duty to disclose information to another.

 There are numerous practical differences between the discovery expectations and practices in civil and criminal proceedings.
 The local rules of many courts clarify expectations with respect to civil discovery, in part because these are often poorly understood or are abused as part of a trial strategy.
 As a result, civil discovery rules pertain to discretionary discovery practices and much of the argument in this respect centers on the proper definition of the scope of the parties requests.
 Because criminal prosecutions generally implicate a well-defined constitutional guarantee, criminal discovery is much more focused on automatic disclosure principles, which if found to be violated, will trigger the dismissal of the charges.

 Rules 7.1 and 26-37 of the Federal Rules of Civil Procedure, are often cited in combination with a specific local rule to form a basis for a civil discovery motion.

 Rule 16, Federal Rules of Criminal Procedure, is the basis for a criminal discovery motion.
 Rule 906(b)(7), Rules for Courts-Martial a variety of a "motion for appropriate relief" is used as a military law basis for discovery.